NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 	rate_c*excess
 }
 ```
 (Right now this flux code is run for all layers, but will be 0 for all but the top layer since the other layers don't have any water sources to them, and so they don't change thickness.
-There is a limitation in the framework that don't allow us to only run this flux for the top layer only, but we plan to fix it).
+There is a limitation in the framework that don't allow us to specify this flux for the top layer only, but we plan to fix it).

 ![Lake temperature](images/07.png)